davidhlee94/portfolio2.0/README.md

 ## ⭐ Getting Started ⭐
 Welcome to my portfolio!
 This is a website that fully displays my resume, experiences, developer projects, and photography.
 I am extremely proud of this project simply because it's a representation of all my successes during the coding bootcamp.
-I hope you enjoy the content!<br>
+I hope you enjoy the content! testing<br>
 <br>